 On 'How Ya Doin’', Dana treats this studio album like a live show, bantering with an imagined crowd over revving guitars and hand-claps, 'Gimme That' is a Stones-worthy swagger that blooms into a stomp-and-holler climax, while 'Mama Said' features dueling guitars, rumbling bass, and a defiant pick-yourself-up lyric.
 'Be My Baby' rides on a cool-as-hell guitar part, then there’s 'Black Rat', a blues-on-speed riot with Dana firing her vocal like a machine gun.

 In an album of impressive stylistic shifts, there’s also 'The Breeze', a nine-minute blues slow-burner that allows the band to stretch out.
 'How Bright The Moon' is a marked change of pace; starting out with piano and a tender, nuanced vocal, which breaks into a roaring soul torch-song, and 'Later On' showcases the band's ability to hold back, building dynamic tension, leaving room for Dana's powerful voice to take the lead.

-This year, JLH played to packed houses in Germany, Switzerland, France, Luxembourg, Denmark, Austria, the Netherlands, Belgium, and the Czech Republic.
+JLH has played to packed houses in Germany, Switzerland, France, Luxembourg, Bosnia, Denmark, Austria, the Netherlands, Belgium, and the Czech Republic.